curtispuetz/pypp-cli/notes.md

     - static methods (this could probably really help with the issue of function naming conflict.
 But...
 I wish there was a better solution for function naming conflicts so that static methods wouldn't be necessary to fix it.)
     - inheritance
     - support for `sum()`
+- Bugs:
+    - you cannot iterate over a map and reassign the value as performant in Py++ as you can in C++ with an std::unordered_map.
+Because in Py++ there is extra hash lookups, it can be maybe 20%? slower in terms of speed.
+Not going to be a big deal for most programs, but still a bug.